Find Grad Schools

 10 Yearly Graduations

 Ball State University comes in at #9 on our list of the most popular colleges offering master's degrees in other public administration & social service professions.
-The average in-state tuition for full-time undergraduates is $8,688 per year, while in-state graduate students, on average, pay $9,922 per year.
+Roughly 21,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $8,434 per year, while in-state graduate students, on average, pay $9,636 per year.
 During the most recent year for which we have data, 10 people received their master's degree in other public administration & social service professions from Ball State.
-Of these students, 100% were women and 45% were members of underrepresented racial-ethnic groups.
+About 79% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #10